BeHappyCommunication/SyliusInvoicePlugin/README.md

 behappy_invoice_plugin.event.invoice.post_create
 ```

-You can subscribe to those events and to whatever you need
+You can subscribe to those events and do whatever you need

 # Thanks
 This plugin is partially inspired by BitBagCommerce/SyliusInvoicingPlugin (https://github.com/BitBagCommerce/SyliusInvoicingPlugin).